The Celestial Toymaker: Broadcast and reception

 The BBC's Audience Research Report on the final episode found that it "had little appeal for a large proportion of the sample, over a third of whom actually disliked it."
 Some found the episode to be lacking in action and it was also criticised for 'ham' acting, although other viewers had enjoyed the cast's performance.
-The audience sample mostly found the story as a whole to be too different to the usual Doctor Who story format, being more of a whimsical fantasy.
-The most critical viewers dismissed it as "ridiculous rubbish", others said that although disliking it themselves, their children had enjoyed it.
+The audience sample mostly found the story as a whole to be too different from the usual Doctor Who story format, being more of a whimsical fantasy.
+The most critical viewers dismissed it as "ridiculous rubbish"; others said that although disliking it themselves, their children had enjoyed it.

 The serial was positively received by Patrick Mulkern of Radio Times who said the first episode was "undoubtedly a fantasy classic".
 Mulkern thought that Michael Gough did not get much screen time in his role as the Toymaker, but "exudes menace ... and has that fabulous voice."
 The review also praised Dudley Simpson's musical score, and the "excellent" costume and design.